jazz-soft/RTC-MIDI-Test/README.md

 Optional: to enable `https`, create files `server.key` and `server.crt` in the project directory.
 e.g. `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./server.key -out server.crt`

+## How it works
 ![MIDI via WebRTC screenshot](https://raw.githubusercontent.com/jazz-soft/RTC-MIDI-Test/refs/heads/main/content/screen.png)

+Start a WebRTC session.
+Share your MIDI ports with your party.
+See and connect to the MIDI ports shared with you.